Thank you for joining our mobile tour cohort!

 Clear Communication

-• Use the Mic: Speakers are required to use the microphone during their presentation.
+- Use the Mic: Speakers are asked to use the microphone as much as possible during their tour.
 If you’re answering a question for the full group, be sure to repeat the question for those who may not have heard.

 Time Management

-• Arrive Early: Please arrive at the meeting place early so you have time to meet your designated volunteer.
-We recommend getting to your room early so you have time to meet your room monitor and test the equipment in the room.
+- Arrive Early: Please arrive at the meeting place early so you have time to meet your designated volunteer and test any equipment.